Design at UCI

 User Journey & Wireframes

-Utilizing our findings, we created user/task flows, information architectures, and sketched out wireframes to include pin point our target audience's cafe searching pain points.
+We created user/task flows, information architectures, and sketched out wireframes to address user needs.
 We then created a coffee-themed branding style to match our product's purpose and iterated through mid and high fidelity wireframes.

 Low-Fi